Top 19 Budapest Instagram Spots for Epic Photos

 6. Buda Castle

 The Buda Castle is one of the most important historical buildings in Hungary and it’s one of the most beautiful castles in Europe as well.
-It was home for the Hungarian kings for centuries but today it’s no longer functioning as a castle.
+It was home to the Hungarian kings for centuries but today it’s no longer functioning as a castle.

 The former castle building is now housing two museums: the Hungarian National Gallery and the Budapest History Museum.
 Even if you’re not planning to visit the museums it’s worth taking a stroll around the castle because the view is beautiful from up there!